 Board MemberRichard A. Meserve

-Richard A. Meserve is Senior Of Counsel in the Washington, D.C. law firm of Covington & Burling LLP.
+Richard A. Meserve is Senior of Counsel in the Washington, D.C. office of Covington & Burling LLP.
 He is President Emeritus of the Carnegie Institution for Science, having served from 2003 to 2014 after stepping down as Chairman of the U.S. Nuclear Regulatory Commission (NRC).

 As Chairman of the NRC, Dr. Meserve served as the principal executive officer of the federal agency with responsibility for ensuring the public health and safety in the operation of nuclear power plants and in the usage of nuclear materials.
 He served as chairman under both Presidents Clinton and Bush and led the NRC in responding to the terrorism threat that came to the fore after the 9/11 attacks.
 Before joining the NRC, Dr. Meserve was a partner in Covington & Burling LLP.
 With his Harvard law degree, received in 1975, and his Ph.D. in applied physics from Stanford, awarded in 1976, he devoted his legal practice to technical issues arising at the intersection of science, law, and public policy.
 Early in his career, he served as legal counsel to the President’s science and technology adviser, and was a law clerk to Justice Harry A. Blackmun of the United States Supreme Court and to Judge Benjamin Kaplan of the Massachusetts Supreme Judicial Court.
 He received his undergraduate degree from Tufts University in 1966.

 Dr. Meserve has served on numerous legal and scientific committees over the years, including many established by the National Academies of Sciences, Engineering, and Medicine.
-He also currently serves as chairman of the International Nuclear Safety Group, which is chartered by the International Atomic Energy Agency.
-Among other affiliations, he is a member of the American Philosophical Society and the National Academy of Engineering; a fellow of the American Academy of Arts and Sciences, the American Association for the Advancement of Science, the American Physical Society, and the Phi Beta Kappa Society; and a Foreign Member of the Russian Academy of Sciences.
-Dr. Meserve serves on the board of directors of TAE Technologies, Inc. and formerly served on the Council and Trust of the American Academy of Arts and Sciences, on the Council of the National Academy of Engineering, and as President of the Harvard Board of Overseers.
-He serves on the board of the Health Effects Institute and served on the Blue Ribbon Commission on America's Nuclear Future established by the Secretary of Energy at the direction of the President.
+He served for many years as chairman of the International Nuclear Safety Group, which is chartered by the International Atomic Energy Agency.
+Among other affiliations, he is a member of the American Philosophical Society, the Council on Foreign Relations, and the National Academy of Engineering; a fellow of the American Academy of Arts and Sciences, the American Association for the Advancement of Science, the American Physical Society, and the Phi Beta Kappa Society; and a Foreign Member of the Russian Academy of Sciences.
+Dr. Meserve formerly served on the Council and Trust of the American Academy of Arts and Sciences, on the Council of the National Academy of Engineering, and as President of the Harvard Board of Overseers.
+He serves on the board of TAE Technologies, Inc., the Health Effects Institute, and the EFI Foundation.
+He is currently serving as an external adviser to the Japanese Nuclear Regulation Authority, the regulator established after the Fukushima accident, and has received the Order of the Rising Sun, Gold and Silver Stars, from the Japanese Emperor for his service to Japan after the accident.